-Cellnex will implement a GRC tool
+Cellnex will implement a

+GRC tool

 Below, there is a list with the main risks that may affect the activities of the Cellnex group and the achievement of its objectives.
 In this regard, one of the main challenges of the future Global Risk Management Master Plan is to carry out a global risk assessment by 2023, including non-financial risks, especially climate-related financial risks, and human rights-related risks.
-Cellnex worked in this regard in 2020 considering this kind of nonfinancial risks as operational risks of its activity and also updating the risks and opportunities arising from climate change, following the recommendations of the "Task Force on Climate-related Financial Disclosures (TCFD)".
+Cellnex worked in this regard in 2020 considering this kind of non-financial risks as operational risks of its activity and also updating the risks and opportunities arising from climate change, following the recommendations of the "Task Force on Climate-related Financial Disclosures (TCFD)".
 For detailed information, see Chapter 6.
 Growing with a long-term sustainable environmental approach.

-Strategic risks Risks related to the environment in which the Group operates and risks stemming from the specific nature of its businesses.
-Risks of increasing competition.
-The Group's status as a "significant market power" ("SMP") operator in the digital terrestrial television ("DTT") market in Spain imposes certain detrimental obligations on it compared to its competitors.
-Industry trends and technological developments may require the Group to continue investing in asset class-businesses adjacent to telecommunication towers, such as fibre, edge computing and small cells.
-Spectrum may not be secured in the future, which would prevent or impair the plans of the Group or limit the need for the Group's services and products.
-Risk related to a substantial portion of the revenue of the Group is derived from a small number of customers.
-Risk of infrastructure sharing.
-Risk of non-execution the entire committed perimeter.
-The expansion or development of the Group's businesses, including through acquisitions or other growth opportunities, involve a number of risks and uncertainties that could adversely affect operating results or disrupt operations.
-Risks inherent to the businesses acquired and the Group's international expansion.
-Risks related to execution of Cellnex's acquisition strategy.
-Risks related to the non-control of certain subsidiaries.
-Risks related to the Company's significant shareholder's interests may differ from those of the Company.
+Strategic risks I) Risks related to the environment in which the Group operates and risks stemming from the specific nature of its businesses.
+II) Risks of increasing competition.
+III) The Group's status as a "significant market power" ("SMP") operator in the digital terrestrial television ("DTT") market in Spain imposes certain detrimental obligations on it compared to its competitors.
+IV) Industry trends and technological developments may require the Group to continue investing in asset class-businesses adjacent to telecommunication towers, such as fibre, edge computing and small cells.
+V) Spectrum may not be secured in the future, which would prevent or impair the plans of the Group or limit the need for the Group's services and products.
+VI) Risk related to a substantial portion of the revenue of the Group is derived from a small number of customers.
+VII) Risk of infrastructure sharing.
+VIII) Risk of infrastructure sharing.
+VIII) Risk of non-execution the entire committed perimeter.
+IX) The expansion or development of the Group's businesses, including through acquisitions or other growth opportunities, involve a number of risks and uncertainties that could adversely affect operating results or disrupt operations.
+X) Risks inherent to the businesses acquired and the Group's international expansion.
+XI) Risk related to the non-control of certain subsidiaries.
+XII) Risks related to execution of Cellnex's acquisition strategy.
+XIII) Regulatory and other similar risks.
+XIV) Litigation.
+XV) Risk related to the Company's significant shareholder's interests may differ from those of the Company.
 Operational risks XVI) Risks related to the industry and the business in which the Group operates.
 XVII) Risk of not developing the strategic sustainability plan.
 XVIII) Risks related to maintaining the rights over land where the Group's infrastructures are located.
 XIX) Failure to attract and retain high quality personnel could negatively affect the Group's ability to operate its business.
 XX) The Group relies on third parties for key equipment and services, and their failure to properly maintain these assets could adversely affect the quality of its services.
 Financial risks XXI) Financial information.
 XXII) Expected contracted revenue (backlog).
 XXIII) Foreign currency risks.
 XXIV) Interest rate risk.
 XXV) Credit risk.
 XXVI) Liquidity risks.
 XXVII) Inflation risk.
-XXVII) Risk related to the Group's indebtedness.
-XXIV) The Company cannot assure that it will be able to implement its Dividend Policy or to pay dividends (and even if able, that the Company would do so).
-Compliance risks XXX) Fraud and compliance risks.XXXI) Risk associated with significant agreements signed by the Group that could be modified due to change of control clauses.
+XXVIII) Risk related to the Group's indebtedness.
+XXVIII) Risk related to the Group's indebtedness.
+XXIX) The Company cannot assure that it will be able to implement its Dividend Policy or to pay dividends (and even if able, that the Company would do so).
+Compliance risks XXX) Fraud and compliance risks.
+XXXI) Risk associated with significant agreements signed by the Group that could be modified due to change of control clauses.